25 Lloyd Harbor Road, Lloyd Harbor, New York 11743

 (631) 423 - 1770

 Caumsett is located at 25 Lloyd Harbor Road, Lloyd Harbor, NY.
 Parking is either on gravel or grass.
-There are no dedicated handicapped spaces.
+There are at least 10 accessible spaces between the two designated parking areas.

 There is a paved, two mile path from the parking areas to the main house and view of Oyster Bay Harbor.
-There are three sets of benches (on the grass) for the first mile.
-After that, there are no benches until you reach the main house (about another mile).
+There are four sets of benches (on the grass) from the parking area to the main house.

 There are restrooms in two locations.
 One is located in a building near the parking areas.
-There are multi-stall, restrooms with a handicapped-stall, and a handicapped-accessible, family restroom with a baby-changing station.
+There are multi-stall, restrooms with an accessible stall, and an accessible, family restroom with a baby-changing station.
 It is necessary to traverse cobblestones to reach it.
-The other restrooms, multi-stall with a handicapped-accessible stall, are located at the other end of the paved path, in the Masters' Garage, near the main building.
+The other restrooms, multi-stall with an accessible stall, are located at the other end of the paved path, in the Masters' Garage, near the main building.
 It is necessary to traverse an unpaved area to get to them.

 - Attraction Type: parks